 What is the prettiest Greek island?

-Santorini is considered the prettiest Greek island but, to be honest with you every Greek island is a unique place with its own beauty.
+Santorini is considered the prettiest Greek island, but to be honest, every Greek island is unique and has its own beauty.

 Which is the most peaceful Greek island?

 The most peaceful Greek island is considered to be Alonnisos in the Sporades.
-However, many Greek islands are less touristic and they can be considered very quiet and peaceful.
-Some of them are Milos, Ikaria, Sikinos, Paxi, Koufonisia, Donoussa, Schinousa, Iraklia, or on the north Aegean sea islands such as Samothraki and Thassos.
+However, many Greek islands are less touristic and can be considered quiet and calm.
+Some are Milos, Ikaria, Sikinos, Paxi, Koufonisia, Donoussa, Schinousa, Iraklia, or on the north Aegean sea islands such as Samothraki and Thassos.

-But bear in mind that all Greek islands get some tourists in the summer months of July and August.
-If you are looking for a completely secluded experience, you should try the deserted islands of Chryssi and Gavdos in southern Crete, or the small island of Arkoi or Anafi.
+But remember that all Greek islands attract tourists in the summer months of July and August.
+If you want a completely secluded experience, try the deserted islands of Chryssi and Gavdos in southern Crete, or the small island of Arkoi or Anafi.

 CONCLUSION

-So, these are the Best Beaches in Greece, but there are thousands of beaches in my country that deserve a visit.
-Greece has one of the longest beachside lines in the world for its size, so it is not a surprise that every Greek island has tens or even hundreds of beaches packed into a small area.
+These are the Best Beaches in Greece, but thousands of beaches in my country deserve a visit.
+Greece has one of the longest beachside lines in the world for its size, so it is not surprising that every Greek island has tens or even hundreds of beaches packed into a small area.

-The great thing is that beaches in Greece are extremely diverse, with a large variety of landscapes such as golden sand, black sand, white sand, white pebbles, or even pink sand in many cases.
-Spending a day on the beach is always a day very well spent and if you are planning to visit any of the best Greek islands for beaches you will be surprised by the large variety of options you will have.
+The great thing is that beaches in Greece are extremely diverse, with a wide variety of landscapes, such as golden sand, black sand, white sand, white pebbles, or even pink sand in many cases.
+Spending a day on the beach is always well spent, and if you are planning to visit any of the best Greek islands for beaches, you will be surprised by the wide variety of options you will have.